ada-ros/ada4ros2/README.md

   - Exportable libraries: Pending ![red](https://placehold.it/8/ff0000/000000?text=+)

 ## Extras

+Some developer notes I have taken:
+- Fixed size arrays are generated in place in the message struct (metadata size=fixed size)
+- Variable size arrays are generated as a member message with pointer and size (metadata size=0)

 Since rclada initially attempted to follow the ros2_java project structure, I did these dependency graphs on the java_examples package.
 This one is simplified removing some common and indirect dependencies, you can see the full one [here](doc/java_example_depends.png).